hangarhosting/payu4whmcs/README.md

 [Convert To For Processing]  must be set to RON

-5) delete /whmcs-epayment_XXXXX from the temp folder
+6) delete /whmcs-epayment_XXXXX from the temp folder

-6) access your PayU control panel and at "Account Management" choose "Account Settings" Verify that "Notifications" section has "Email Text & IPN" radio button checked and at "Send notifications for" check only "Authorized orders".
+7) access your PayU control panel and at "Account Management" choose "Account Settings" Verify that "Notifications" section has "Email Text & IPN" radio button checked and at "Send notifications for" check only "Authorized orders".
 Save settings

-7) Also, click on second tab "IPN Settings".
+8) Also, click on second tab "IPN Settings".
 Enter the address for the callback function https://[whmcs_address]/modules/gateways/callback/epayment.php Do not forget to replace [whmcs_address] with the actual internet address of your WHMCS instance Save settings

-8) Logoff from your PayU Control Panel
+9) Logoff from your PayU Control Panel

-9) check into whmcs database the folowing query
+10) Check into your whmcs database the folowing query

 ###############################################
 select * from tblpaymentgateways where gateway="epayment" and setting="type";